 The road network around Auckland is good, much better than New Zealand on the whole.

 Except for Wellington, Auckland has the best public transport network in the country.
-There is a mix of trains, buses and the colourful addition of short-hop ferries that criss-cross the harbour around every half hour.
+There is a mix of trains, buses, and the colorful addition of short-hop ferries that crisscross the harbor around every half hour.

 If you plan to live and work in the central district, then driving may not be essential.

 If you want to live or work outside the central areas, then driving is going to be necessary.
 Kiwis learn to drive early, and most often, driving is their preferred method of transport.

 Public school admissions policies in New Zealand are blissfully simple.
 If you live in the catchment area of a school, your children will be eligible to go there.

 Realtors, or estate agents, should know which schools a property is zoned for.
 It is also often possible to find catchment information online or call the school and ask.